Published: November 9th 2012October 21st 2011

 That leads to a set of sandstone ledges, followed by a shallow wash.

-The pattern continues through the whole mesa, travelling on bare slickrock and washes to avoid areas covered with cryptobiotic crust.
+The pattern continues through the whole mesa, traveling on bare slickrock and washes to avoid

 Big Spring Canyon